 - Dry water damaged areas and items within 24 to 48 hours

 Testing mold in your home is usually unnecessary and can be expensive.
 Hundreds of types of mold can be found in the home environment, and the process for cleaning mold is similar no matter what type of mold is in your home.
+Shop carefully before Hiring a Mold Remediation Contractor.
+This publication from Cornell and Lousiana State University Extension provides helpful information.
 In Georgia, and many other states, there are no licensing requirements for mold professionals.
-Shop carefully before Hiring a Mold Remediation Contractor, and look for someone with professional credentials.
+To find a qualified mold remediator, look for someone with training and credentials from a reputable professional mold and/or indoor air quality association.

 Most small areas of mold (less than 10 square feet) can be cleaned without hiring a professional; however, care should be taken to reduce health risks.
 Tips for mold cleanup: